A Lesson From Bruce Lee: Simplicity Is The Key To Brilliance

 I will now share with you my four indicator exercises.
 I have chosen these movements because I feel they enhance my physique in the best way possible.

 My go to exercise for shoulder development and true strength.
 This exercise also seems to contribute to the ‘square chest look’ by filling in the top area of the chest just under the collar bone.
-In addition standing presses will work the triceps very hard.
-I avoid seated shoulder presses with the elbows flared out to the side.
-This is a very unnatural position for the shoulders and overtime may cause pain and injury.
+In addition, standing presses will work the triceps very hard.

 There is nothing wrong with the regular barbell bench press.
 It is a terrific exercise at building the whole pectoral region if done properly.
-With that said I feel that most people would benefit more from the incline version which develops the upper pecs better.
-In addition in most athletic pressing movements the arms push forward at a slightly upward angle as opposed to directly straight out.
+With that said, I feel that most people would benefit more from the incline version which develops the upper pecs better.
+As well, in most athletic pressing movements the arms push forward at a slightly upward angle as opposed to directly straight out.
 An example of this would be pushing a car or throwing a punch.
 For this reason the incline press may be more relevant from a functional standpoint.

 Chin ups have developed my back so well that I’ve actually avoided doing any additional work for my back.
-In addition chin ups hit the biceps very hard.
+What’s more, chin ups hit the biceps very hard.
 Lat pull downs and rows don’t even come close to the effectiveness of weighted chin ups.

 This is a very athletic movement that builds great power through the legs, hips, back and traps.
-I avoid direct leg training because it tends to over develop my legs and contribute to the ‘sweep’ that I consider feminine.
-I have found that hang cleans bring about explosive power but without the leg mass that squats and dead lifts build.
+I have found that hang cleans bring about explosive power but without the excessive leg mass that squats build overtime.

 I have also found hang cleans to be the most effective exercise at developing my trap muscles.
 Shrugs don’t do anything for my traps but hang cleans get them every time.
 Lastly since dedicating my time to hang cleans I have noticed a big increase in my jumping abilities.
 Check out my 48″ box jump video